By David Roddenberry

 Despite the advancements in research, updated recommendations and guidelines for the general population, and a deeper understanding of the impact of poor lifestyle choices on our long term health, rates of overweight and obesity continue to be on the rise.
 Healthcare providers continue to struggle with supporting the overweight and obese population for any number of organizational and societal reasons.
 Here are five ways medical professionals can better support and engage their patients in weight loss:

 Be informed.
 Few healthcare professionals receive formal training in weight loss, weight management or even nutrition.
 Fewer are aware of all of the tools and resources available to help their patients, which makes discussing the issue with patients even more difficult.
-Take the time to locate reputable dietitians, gyms, university programs, counseling options, support groups, or any other number of tools and resources that may be of help to your patients.
+Take the time to locate reputable dietitians, gyms, university programs, counseling options, support groups, or any other number of tools and resources that may be of help to your patients with weight loss issues.
 Even better – partner with them!
 Providing resources rather than just making blanket recommendations helps your patients feel supported rather than judged.

 Be realistic.
 This may come down to training again, but making recommendations for weight loss that are not realistic for your patients can serve to further the problem.
 They may feel they’ve failed yet another attempt, and be unwilling to return for additional support or advice.
 Take the time to find out one or two small changes a patient may be able to easily implement, and build on those successes.
 It’s also important to remember that even slight lifestyle changes and small amounts of weight loss lead to very positive changes in health outcomes.